Guidelines for Writing a Letter of Recommendation (LOR) by Shiksha Study Abroad

 Third Paragraph: Discuss a Second Quality

-This should be different from the one mentioned above.
-Ideally, there should be three-four different qualities discussed in each LOR.
+Top guidelines for writing LOR recommend at least three to four distinct traits across the letter, each with supporting evidence.
+Ideally, there should be three to four different qualities discussed in each LOR.
 Here also, you need to state an instance that supports the quality mentioned.
 With the help of such instances, the Admissions Committee (Ad Com) is able to estimate/identify the potential of the applicant and is able to make its decisions.
 It also makes the recommender’s claims more believable.

 Fourth Paragraph of LOR: Discuss a Third Quality